bobkameron/fetch_rewards_exercise/README.md

     ...
 ]

-Which simply indicates the net change in the number of points associated with each payer for any payer that had a transaction that was spent in full or partially.
+which simply indicates the net change in the number of points associated with each payer for any payer that had a transaction that was spent in full or partially.

 An invalid HTTP DELETE request returns an HTTP response with status code 4xx indicating failure to spend any points.